The Research Track

 Class of 2026

-Dr. Chelsea Shannon is a third-year psychiatry resident at UCLA.
+Dr. Chelsea Shannon is a fourth-year psychiatry resident at UCLA.
 She attended Stanford University for her undergraduate degree and Dartmouth Geisel School of Medicine for medical school.
 Her interests include reproductive psychiatry, health systems research, and mental health policy advocacy.

 Class of 2027